theramiyer/blog/content/post/2023/earths-orbit-is-not-elliptical.md

 ## The helix

 The other point I want to address is that the DNA is a physical _thing_.
-The earth's orbit is an imaginary line we draw; the earth is not leaving behind a physical trail or debris as it moves in space.
+The earth's orbit is an imaginary line we draw; the earth does not leave behind a dense physical trail of debris as it moves in space.
 Also, on the other hand, nothing is moving or orbiting anything in a DNA.

 Moreover, an RNA is a single helix; DNA is a double helix.
 If we are looking for similarities, in my view, we must do at least some justice to it and say that the earth’s path is like the RNA.